To the Lighthouse & Clarissa Dalloway Book Prize Overview

 *Or download dual application form to submit and pay via post.

-Judged by esteemed writers and poets such as Alice Quinn, Tracy K. Smith, Eloise Klein Healy, C.D.
+Judged in the past by esteemed writers and poets such as Alice Quinn, Tracy K. Smith, Eloise Klein Healy, C.D.
 Wright, and Kate Gale, whose reputations accompany the winning publication into the marketplace, these awards proliferate the number of prized women poets and writers seeing their words in print.

 View the To the Lighthouse & Clarissa Dalloway Showcase to see past winners, honored judges, and winning work.